vannatter/slacker/README.md

 slacker
 =======

-Simple post-back bot for Slack written in PHP
+Simple post-back bot for Slack written in PHP.